Slippery When Wet: Writing and composition

-Much of the album was written by Jon Bon Jovi and Richie Sambora, whereas "You Give Love a Bad Name", "Livin' on a Prayer", "Without Love", and "I'd Die For You" were co-written with Desmond Child, and "Wild in the Streets" was by Bon Jovi alone.
-This was the first time Child worked with Jon and Richie.
+Much of the album was written by Jon Bon Jovi and Richie Sambora, whereas "You Give Love a Bad Name", "Livin' on a Prayer", "Without Love", and "I'd Die For You" were co-written by the duo with Desmond Child, and "Wild in the Streets" was by Jon Bon Jovi alone.
+This was the first time Desmond worked with Jon and Richie.
 He came to New Jersey, where they worked on the four songs in Sambora's mother's basement.

 Jon Bon Jovi explained, "I liked what Bryan Adams had done with Tina Turner so I suggested we do something similar: I write a song for someone like her, and then we do the song together.
 But that got changed, and our A&R guy came up with Desmond's name ...
 He hasn't tried to change what we are, but to refine it slightly; to suggest extra ways that we could wring a bit more out of what we had."

-Bon Jovi was initially reluctant to include "Livin' on a Prayer", believing it was not good enough.
+Jon Bon Jovi was initially reluctant to include "Livin' on a Prayer", believing it was not good enough.
 Sambora convinced him it was a hit in the making, and so the band rerecorded it, releasing the second version on the album.
 It is Bon Jovi's signature song.
+The first version of "Livin' on a Prayer" that was recorded was included as a hidden track at the end of one of the CDs in the box set 100,000,000 Bon Jovi Fans Can't Be Wrong.

-One of the songs written during the making of the album, "Edge of a Broken Heart", is not on the final release.
-Bon Jovi has since said it should have been included: "It was absolutely appropriate for the Slippery record—coulda, shoulda, woulda been on Slippery had cooler minds prevailed.
+One of the songs written by the trio during the making of the album, "Edge of a Broken Heart", is not on the final release.
+In the booklet that came with 100,000,000 Bon Jovi Fans Can't Be Wrong, Jon Bon Jovi said, "It was absolutely appropriate for the Slippery record—coulda, shoulda, woulda been on Slippery had cooler minds prevailed.
 Here's my formal apology."
-Featured on the soundtrack to the 1987 movie Disorderlies, it has since been released on the 2-CD edition of Cross Road, the box set 100,000,000 Bon Jovi Fans Can't Be Wrong and the B-side for the Livin' on a Prayer single album.
+Featured on the soundtrack to the 1987 movie Disorderlies, it has since been released as the B-side for the Livin' on a Prayer single album, on the 2-CD edition of Cross Road, and on 100,000,000 Bon Jovi Fans Can't Be Wrong.
 The song has never been performed live by the band, though a fan favorite.

-In 1986, Bon Jovi said "There's a song called 'Love Is A Social Disease' that Aerosmith were keen to get hold of.
+In 1986, Jon Bon Jovi said "There's a song called 'Love Is A Social Disease' that Aerosmith were keen to get hold of.
 It would be ideal for them, but they're not having it, because it's even better for us."

+A song titled "Borderline" was co-written by Jon Bon Jovi and David Bryan for the album, but was released only in Japan as a single and EP.